keronian/CoCo2/README.md

 # CoCo2

+Edit: Modified the board to TRY to make it compatible with the horizontal RF modulator...
+Unfortunately, I don't have the measurements, so I'm guessing about the header placement.
+I also put in a 3.5mm jack for the output and wired it in so you don't have to bodge wire it.
+If someone can verify or update the pin placement, that'd be amazing.
+Ground pin is still needed as per the original.
+This is the first time I've tried doing any major edits with Eagle, so... hopefully you'll forgive the fact that I swapped everything to the underside of the board...
+(I had originally thought the pinouts were the same for the horizontal board and was trying to keep the placement)

 ## February 8, 2020

 This is my collection area for Tandy Color Computer 2 Projects.
 I've only got one at the moment.
 It's a composite video mod for the CoCo 2.
 The CoCo was designed